CaP-X: A Framework for Benchmarking and Improving Coding Agents for Robot Manipulation: : An Agentic Framework for Robot Control

 \textbf{1.
 Multi-turn Visual Differencing (VDM):} Directly adopting the insights from Takeaway 3, \sysname{} integrates the Visual Differencing Module as part of the per-turn observation.
 By grounding observations in structured text rather than raw pixels, the agent mitigates the specific cross-modal alignment failures identified in the M2 tier.

-\textbf{2.
-Auto-Synthesized and Persistent Skill Libraries:} In analyzing low-level S3 and S4 code generations from CaP-Bench, we found that capable models routinely synthesize auxiliary utility functions to perform robotics data manipulations.
+\capagentmain{t!} \textbf{2.
+Auto-Synthesized and Persistent Skill Libraries:} In analyzing low-level S3 and S4 code generations from CaP-Bench, we found that capable models routinely synthesize helper functions to perform robotics data manipulations.

 Motivated by agentic systems that accumulate reusable tools over time~\cite{wang2023voyager}, \textbf{\sysname{}} introduces an \textit{automatically synthesized, task-agnostic skill library} that persists across trials.
 Rather than requiring the agent to repeatedly re-derive low-level utilities, the library onboards commonly recurring implementation patterns and offloads fragile low-level logic, allowing the coding agent to focus on high-level semantic planning.
 Importantly, unlike fixed human-designed high-level APIs, these skills are \emph{discovered}: they emerge from successful executions and retain the expressivity of low-level interfaces while improving robustness through reuse.